-The delicate processing produces a very rare and very rich taste that might be most enjoyed by brewing the tea in cooler water than normal (155 degrees) for three minutes.
+The delicate processing produces teas that are best enjoyed by brewing the tea in cooler water than normal (155 degrees) for 1-3 minutes.
 This method of brewing can be a great way to enhance the tea's inherent sweetness and body.

 Click to view Mike's Tea Ratings

 ||Most Gyokuo is grown in Uji, half an hour south the former Imperial capital of Kyoto.
 To service the demands of the Emperor and other members of the aristocracy, there were large tea fields and many tea factories built around Kyoto.
 It was in the twilight of the Edo era that shade grown teas were commercialized.
 Tsuyoshi's family has made and sold tea to the Emperor and his associates since the 1660's, so he knows something about tea.
 That is why we are pleased to offer this extra special (and expensive) tea.